UConn men rebuilding team after transfer-portal losses

 - Oops!Something went wrong.Please try again later.

-STORRS, Conn.
-(AP) The UConn men's program, which has lost six players with remaining eligibility this offseason, has added guard Tristen Newton, a transfer from East Carolina.
+STORRS, Conn. – The UConn men’s program, which has lost six players with remaining eligibility this offseason, has added guard Tristen Newton, a transfer from East Carolina.

-His arrival comes the same week guard Corey Floyd Jr., who sat out last season as a redshirt freshman after arriving early to UConn, announced he would be leaving the school and entering the transfer portal.
+His arrival comes the same week guard Corey Floyd Jr., who sat out last season as a redshirt freshman after arriving early to UConn, announced he would be entering the transfer portal.

 Guards R.J.
 Cole and Tyrese Martin, who could have returned for another season under the COVID-19 rules, decided to pursue professional careers.
 Their departures were expected.

+UConn coach Dan Hurley said Thursday he’s still looking to add a few more players from the portal for next season’s team.

+“It’s almost like a different type of sport in terms of your program and how you’ve got to adapt and be agile,” Hurley said.
+“It’s something, obviously, that we’ve got to adjust to.”

-UConn coach Dan Hurley planned to hold a media availability Thursday afternoon to discuss the roster changes for a program that went 23-10, losing in the first round of the NCAA Tournament to New Mexico State.
+Hurley said he’s happy with the core he brings back from a team that went 23-10, losing in the first round of the NCAA Tournament to New Mexico State.

+That will include junior center Adama Sanogo, sophomore guard Jordan Hawkins and junior guard Andre Jackson as well as Newton.

+Jackson said he’s not angry about the departure of his former teammates because they did what they thought was best for their futures.
+But he said the idea of leaving a program because you face some adversity is not how he is built.